 Step 3 - Determine Wiring Method

 One way is to have a deep hole that is drilled to the back of the door frame and into the wall space.
 Wires can be fished through the wall.
-A long drill bit will need to be used because many frames are reinforced by additional boards that will need to be drilled through.
+Use a long drill bit because many frames are reinforced by additional boards that will need to be drilled through.

-Another way is to run the wires inside of the door frame by making a notch out of the frame.
+Another option is to run the wires inside of the door frame by making a notch out of the frame.

 Step 4 - Power to the Strike